hozas93/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 #!/bin/bash
-This read me is for more singly lists
+This README is for more linked lists